Rahulkvk01/WordpressRahul/README.md

 All the parameters like instance type, CIDR range should be valid.
 The usernames and passwords should be alphanumeric Maximum number of webserver instances which can be created is 5.
-This Cloudformation script can not be used to deploy on containers.
-Due to limited time ,could not finish this template to be deployed on ECS.
+This Cloudformation script can not be used to deploy on ECS.